FAT Forensics: A Python Toolbox for Algorithmic Fairness, Accountability and Transparency: Abstract

 \section{Abstract}

-Machine learning algorithms can take important decisions, sometimes legally binding, about our everyday life.
-In most cases, however, these systems and decisions are neither regulated nor certified.
-Given the potential harm that these algorithms can cause, qualities such as fairness, accountability and transparency of predictive systems are of paramount importance.
-Recent literature suggested voluntary self-reporting on these aspects of predictive systems -- e.g., data sheets for data sets -- but their scope is often limited to a single component of a machine learning pipeline, and producing them requires manual labour.
-To resolve this impasse and ensure high-quality, fair, transparent and reliable machine learning systems, we developed an open source toolbox that can inspect selected fairness, accountability and transparency aspects of these systems to automatically and objectively report them back to their engineers and users.
-We describe design, scope and usage examples of this Python toolbox in this paper.
-The toolbox provides functionality for inspecting fairness, accountability and transparency of all aspects of the machine learning process: data (and their features), models and predictions.
-It is available to the public under the BSD 3-Clause open source licence.
+Today, artificial intelligence systems driven by machine learning algorithms can be in a position to take important, and sometimes legally binding, decisions about our everyday lives.
+In many cases, however, these systems and their actions are neither regulated nor certified.
+To help counter the potential harm that such algorithms can cause we developed an open source toolbox that can analyse selected fairness, accountability and transparency aspects of the machine learning process: data (and their features), models and predictions, allowing to automatically and objectively report them to relevant stakeholders.
+In this paper we describe the design, scope, usage and impact of this Python package, which is published under the 3-Clause BSD open source licence.